tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/best-robot-picture.md

 * 🏆 Winners:

-- The post with most engagement on **each** social media
+- The post with most engagement on **each** social media at the end time of this contest will be declared winner.

-- The authors of the posts will receive a prize!

 ## Prizes:

-Prizes include:
+The authors of the winning posts will receive their choice between:

 - A Duckie Tie, like the instructors!

-- A Special duckies from Amsterdam
+- A special duckie from Amsterdam!

 IMPORTANT: This activity will not affect your final grade in any way and it is purely optional.